 During a job interview, you know some common interview questions will pop up no matter the position you’re applying for or the field you’re working in.

-One of these inquiries revolves around why you’d be a candidate for the job and giving your best answer during the interview process is paramount, or the perfect opportunity may escape you.
+One of these inquiries revolves around why you’d be a candidate for the job, and giving your best answer during the interview process is paramount, or the perfect opportunity may escape you.
 The interviewer may outright ask you why they should hire you, why you are a good match, or be a bit sneaky about it with something like “what sets you apart from other candidates?” or “what can you bring to the table?”.
-So far, your job search has consisted of buttoning up your resume and applying to the job posting, but now, interview preparation is key to showing you’re the ideal candidate and best fit for the company.
+So far, your job search has consisted of buttoning up your

-Today, we’re discussing the 10 best answers to “why should we hire you?”, tips to prepare the ideal answer, and the mistakes job seekers should avoid in their response.
+Today, we’re discussing the ten best answers to “why should we hire you?”, tips to prepare the ideal answer, and the mistakes job seekers should avoid in their responses.